mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 The tests should be designed so that it is easy to control how they will fail.

 Now we implement a prototype of `tok_string` in `src/string_tok.cpp`.
-Our prototype should compile but fail 100% of the time .
-The reason for this is we want to ensure we don't get any false posatives in our tests.
+Our prototype should compile but fail.

 ```
 vector<string> tok_string(const string& input)